-More rate pain ahead: OCR hiked by 50bp
+More rate pain ahead: OCR hiked by 50bp to 3% - RBNZ sees it peaking at 4.1%

 Monetary Policy Committee members agreed that monetary conditions needed to continue to tighten until they are confident there is sufficient restraint on spending to bring inflation back within its 1-3 per cent per annum target range.

-The Reserve Bank will deliver its next rate move and a new set of economic forecasts at 2pm today.
+However, production is being constrained by acute labour shortages, heightened by seasonal and Covid-19-related illnesses.
+In these circumstances, spending and investment continues to outstrip supply capacity, and wage pressures are heightened.
+A range of indicators highlight broad-based domestic pricing pressures.

+The RBNZ warned that domestic inflationary pressure was still high and underlying inflation was still rising.
+It expected to see inflation back in its target range of 1-3 per cent by mid-2024.

-Another 50-basis-point hike to the Official Cash Rate - taking it to 3 per cent - is considered a near certainty by economists.
+The 50-basis-point hike to the OCR was considered a near certainty by economists.

 "That's been a settled matter for some time," says Westpac chief economist Michael Gordon.